wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data-power-bi/includes/6-cleaning-data.md

 In this unit you will learn how to clean columnar data with Power Query Editor just like the example in the following video.

-This page is purely instructional, the Excel file seen below is not provided.
+This page is purely informational, the Excel file seen below is not provided.

 **Video**: